 The red line shows the "Asset Allocation 2-2: Optimal S&P 500 / Optimal Fixed Income (2 ETF) Strategy's" performance.

-With a compound annual growth rate of about 26%*, this two-asset, two-ETF combination strategy nearly quadruples (387%-times) the average return of the benchmark (a 70-30, buy-and-hold of an S&P 500 /total bond market combo - SPY/BND), and outperforms 100% of mutual funds in the last 3, 5, 10, and 20 year periods.
+With a compound annual growth rate of about 26%*, this two-asset-class, two-ETF combination strategy nearly quadruples (387%-times) the average return of the benchmark (a 70-30, buy-and-hold of an S&P 500 /total bond market combo - SPY/BND), and outperforms 100% of mutual funds in the last 3, 5, 10, and 20 year periods.
 Since inception in July 2006, the Asset Allocation 2-2 Strategy has outperformed its benchmark every year since inception and has never experienced a money-losing year.

 You Can Own This Performance Today